zextras/tech-doc/source/common/carbonio/usage/mails.rst

 so you have the option to search for messages inside the conversation before permanently deleting the entire conversation.

+The recipient list of an e-mail shows the name of the sender, if it is already included in the contacts, the e-mail address otherwise; the list can be expanded by clicking the small chevron :octicon:`chevron-down`, to show the full name and e-mail of the recipient.
+Near each recipient two little icons allow to write immediately to the recipient or to copy the e-mail address, for example to add it to the :ref:`contacts-comp`.

 On the top-right corner of each e-mail there are a few icons that allow to carry out a number of actions; click the :material-regular:`more_vert` icon to access them and many more: mark